notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.91 (2013-10-)
+  + Switched to CD controller code from Eke's Genesis Plus GX.
+  * Fixed overflow issue where cd emulation would break after ~10 minutes of gameplay

 1.90 (2013-09-24)
   + 32X+CD emulation has been implemented.
   + CD graphics processor code has been replaced with much cleaner Eke's